survivejs/webpack-book/manuscript/building_with_webpack/03_splitting_bundles.md

 ```

 It would be easy to extend `extractBundle` so that you have more control over `minChunks` behavior.
 Then you could plug in `isExternal` check for `minChunks`.
 The advantage of this approach is that it will use **only** dependencies you refer to in your application.

+Given `minChunks` receives `count` as its second parameter, you could force it to capture chunks based on usage.
+This is particularly useful in more complex setups where you have split your code multiple times and want more control over the result.

 T> `webpack.ProgressPlugin` or [nyan-progress-webpack-plugin](https://www.npmjs.com/package/nyan-progress-webpack-plugin) can be used to get tidier output during the build process.
 Take care with Continuous Integration (CI) systems like Travis, though, as they might clobber the output.